 And God saw that it was good.
 And the evening and the morning were the third day.

-- The account of the third day concludes with a refrain found throughout the first chapter of Genesis: God approves of what He has created.
+The account of the third day concludes with a refrain found throughout the first chapter of Genesis: God approves of what He has created.
+This simple verse repeats the pattern for numbering each day of God’s creation week.

 I hope that you have really enjoyed this post,